Emergency Room Information

 designed to reduce emergency room waiting times for patients.

 S.M.A.R.T. stands for Simple Medical screening And Rapid Treatment.
-This program allows our doctors and nurses to quickly assess the severity of your illness or injury and treat you promptly.
+This program allows our doctors and nurses to quickly assess the severity of your emergency and treat you promptly.

 The program is simple.

-Sign In: When you walk into our ER, you will be greeted by a patient liaison.
+Sign In: When you walk into our emergency room, you will be greeted by a patient liaison.
 This person will help you sign in and answer any questions you may have.

 Medical screening: A registered nurse (RN) or physician's assistant (PA) will ask you about your symptoms and medical history (medications you take, allergies you have) and check your vital signs (temperature, blood pressure, pulse).
 If you already have an NYM doctor, now is the time to tell us.

 Information gathering: A clerk will want to know more about your current health and past illnesses so he or she can create your medical chart.
-Depending on the severity of your illness or injury, you may be registered either before or after you receive treatment.
+Depending on the severity of your emergency, you may be registered either before or after you receive treatment.

-Treatment: You may be treated by a PA who is supervised by an ER doctor.
+Treatment: You may be treated by a PA who is supervised by an emergency room doctor.
 During your visit, you may need to have blood drawn, X-rays taken, and/or other exams done.

 Going home: If you are treated by a PA, he or she will explain your illness and how it has been treated.
 The PA may prescribe medication and give you instructions for what to do once you get home and how to schedule a follow up visit.